Aembit/terraform-provider-aembit/docs/data-sources/access_policies.md

 Optional:

 - `access_conditions` (List of String) Set of Access Conditions to enforce on the Access Policy.
+- `content_security` (List of String) Set of Content Security records to enforce on the Access Policy.
 - `trust_providers` (List of String) Set of Trust Providers to enforce on the Access Policy.

 Read-Only: